MicrosoftDocs/well-architected/well-architected/sap/design-areas/data-platform.md

 # SAP workload data platform

 The data platform refers to the data store technologies that support an SAP workload.
 SAP workloads place high demands on the data platform.
 We outline best practices for optimizing cost while maintaining performance.

-## Storage cost optimization
+## Optimize storage costs

 We recommend optimizing the storage cost for your SAP workload.
 Storage is an essential component of an SAP workload.
 Storage contains active data and backup data that is critical to your organization.
 Storage affects the performance, availability, and recoverability of an SAP workload.
 It's important to have the right performance at the right cost.
 Here are recommendations to help you reach this goal.

-**Use reserved capacity storage type.** There are several storage options available to choose from based on the workload requirement.
+**Use reserved capacity storage type** – There are several storage options available to choose from based on the workload requirement.
 Managed disks, blog storage, and backup storage can support an SAP workload in various combinations.
 Each of these options comes with storage reservation options that lower overall costs for persistent data.
 For more information, see:

 - [Azure disk reserved capacity](/azure/virtual-machines/disks-reserved-capacity)
 - [Blob storage reserved capacity](/azure/storage/blobs/storage-blob-reserved-capacity?toc=%2Fazure%2Fcost-management-billing%2Freservations%2Ftoc.json)
 - [Azure Backup Storage reserved capacity](/azure/backup/backup-azure-reserved-pricing-optimize-cost)

-**Use lifecycle management policies.** Other than reserved capacity, you need to ensure the data-retention period is right for the SAP workload.
+**Use lifecycle management policies**  – Other than reserved capacity, you need to ensure the data-retention period is right for the SAP workload.
 An SAP database backup can be large and add to the storage cost if not optimized.
 We recommend that you create a lifecycle policy that meets the recovery time objective (RTO) and recovery point objective (RPO) of your SAP workload.
 The policy should move into Premium, Standard, Cold, Archive storage based on its age and business requirements.

-## Storage reliability
+## Improve data reliability
 (**NEED AN INTRO**)
 ### Database resiliency

 An SAP application feeds data to multiple enterprise systems, making database resiliency a key workload consideration.
 We recommend replicating production data for the highest resiliency.
 Cross-region replication is the preferred disaster recovery solution.
 But for a more affordable option, you should configure zone redundancy at a minimum.
 The methods you choose depends on the database management system (DBMS) and required business service-level agreement (SLA).
 Below are recommendations for the database layer.

-**Define RPO and RTO.** Creating database resiliency requires a plan to recover data loss.
+**Define RPO and RTO**  – Creating database resiliency requires a plan to recover data loss.
 A logical error on the SAP database, a large-scale disaster, or a system outage can cause data loss in an SAP workload.
 Your recovery plan should identify how much data you’re willing to lose and how fast you need to recover.
 The amount of data loss you’re willing to lose is your recovery point objective (RPO).
 How fast you need to recover is your recovery time objective (RTO).
 When you design for recoverability, you need to understand the desired and actual RPO and RTO of your SAP application.

-**Use synchronous replication for no data loss.** In some scenarios, there’s no tolerance for data loss.
+**Use synchronous replication for no data loss**  – In some scenarios, there’s no tolerance for data loss.
 The recovery point objective is 0.
 To achieve this RPO, you need use synchronous replication on the database layer.
 Synchronous replication commits database transactions to database instances in two separate zones or regions.
 You should measure the latency between the two instances to ensure it meets workload needs, and you can do it with the SAP `niping` measuring tool.
 Higher network latency will slow down the scalability of your workload, and physical distance between the instances adds network latency.
 As a result, replication across regions will have higher latency than across availability zones because there's more distance between the instances.
 Database replication between different regions should be asynchronous and replication between availability zones should be synchronous.
 It’s important to balance resiliency and latency in SAP workload design.
 For more information, see:

 - [General Azure Virtual Machines DBMS deployment for SAP workload]( /azure/virtual-machines/workloads/sap/dbms_guide_general)
 - [High-availability architecture and scenarios for SAP NetWeaver](/azure/virtual-machines/workloads/sap/sap-high-availability-architecture-scenarios)